 What’s there to learn about language in and around Baltimore?
 I answer this question in a short video for the Co-Create UMBC blog.

-So, why is it important to study language variation?
-Language variations and differences occur naturally and are part of how we define ourselves, individually as well as socially.
-Whether we drink soda or pop, whether we pronounce the word aunt as “ant” or “ahnt,” whether we use isn’t or ain’t, language tells us something about who we are as speakers of the ever-changing English language.
+So, why is it important to learn about and study language?
+In this short podcast, “The Revelatory Power of Language,” which I produced for the Maryland Humanities Council’s “Humanities Connection” series, I talk about how language differences occur naturally and are part of how we define ourselves, individually as well as socially.
+Whether we drink soda or pop, whether we pronounce the word aunt as “ant” or “ahnt,” the word “Baltimore” as Bawlmer or Baldamor, whether we use isn’t or ain’t, language tells us something about who we are as speakers of the ever-changing English language.